Beating Satan in Battle

 By Chang Moyang, Henan Province

 The words ofsay: “When you rebel against the flesh, there will inevitably be a battle within you.
-Satan will try and make you follow it, will try and make you follow the conceptions of the flesh and uphold the interests of the flesh—but God’s words will enlighten and illuminate you within, and at this time it is up to you whether you follow God or follow Satan.
-God asks people to put the truth into practice primarily to deal with the things inside them, to deal with their thoughts, and their conceptions that aren’t after God’s heart. touches people inside, and carries out His work within them, and so behind everything that happens is a battle: Every time people put the truth into practice, or put the love of God into practice, there is a great battle, and though all may seem well with their flesh, in the depths of their hearts a life-and-death battle will, in fact, be going on—and only after this intense battle, after a tremendous amount of reflection, can victory or defeat be decided.
+Satan will try and make people follow it, will try and make them follow the conceptions of the flesh and uphold the interests of the flesh—but God’s words will enlighten and illuminate people within, and at this time it is up to you whether you follow God or follow Satan.
+God asks people to put the truth into practice primarily to deal with the things inside them, to deal with their thoughts and conceptions that aren’t after God’s heart. touches people in their hearts, and enlightens and illuminates them.
+So behind everything that happens is a battle: Every time people put the truth into practice, or put the love of God into practice, there is a great battle, and though all may seem well with their flesh, in the depths of their hearts a life-and-death battle will, in fact, be going on—and only after this intense battle, after a tremendous amount of reflection, can victory or defeat be decided.
 One does not know whether to laugh or cry” (“Only Loving God Is Truly Believing in God” in ).
 Every time I read this passage from God’s words, I ponder the following: Is practicing the truth really that difficult?
 When people don’t understand the truth, they cannot practice it.
 Once they have understood it, wouldn’t they just act according to ?
 Could it really be as serious as “in the depths of their hearts a life-and-death battle will, in fact, be going on”?
 It wasn’t until later, through my actual experience, that I had a taste that practicing the truth truly is not easy.
 What God said is the truth and is entirely in line with the facts; it is not even a little exaggerated.